 Merit Tuition Awards for Transfer Students

 To recognize the academic achievement of talented transfer students, CWU awards a limited number of Merit Tuition Awards to transfer students admitted to CWU on or before February 1st of each year and who will start in the upcoming Fall Term.
 The tuition awards are based on the applicant's transfer GPA of 3.50 and above.
 The number of transfer tuition awards available and amounts of transfer tuition awards are subject to change each year.

 Freshman and transfer Merit Tuition Awards will be granted only for the first year of attendance.
-You do not need to demonstrate financial need, but you must complete the FAFSA in order to receive the merit award.
+You do not need to demonstrate financial need to be eligible for merit tuition awards.
 You must maintain a 2.75 cumulative GPA or better for each term while receiving a merit tuition award.
 If you fail to maintain a 2.75 cumulative GPA, your award will be canceled for that academic term.

 CWU Employee Dependent Tuition Waiver Program